 - Cover the cutting with a plastic bag to provide the required humidity.

 - Place the jar in a place with bright but indirect sunlight and change the water every 3 to 4 days.

 - The cutting may take about four weeks to set out the roots.

 - You can transplant the cutting into the well-draining soil after the roots get about 3 to 4 inches long.

-To achieve better results, do not directly transplant the cutting into the soil, but rather add a few pinches of soil to the water on a regular basis.
+To achieve better results, do not directly transplant the cutting into the soil, but rather regularly add a few pinches of soil to the water.

 While changing the water, take a cloth and strain the water to preserve the soil.
 Eventually, the soil ratio will exceed the water ratio.

 Growing the Roses in soil may be a faster and easier approach.
 You won’t have to go through the trouble of transplanting the cutting.

 - Take a ceramic, clay, or terracotta pot and clean the insides of the pot properly.